 Although ordinal regression methods have been initially developed for loss functions that minimize a distance between the labels, our theoretical results show that some ordinal regression methods are instead consistent to the 0-1 loss1, i.e., with the usual loss used in multiclass classification.
 This suggests that some ordinal regression methods might be competitive in the context of multiclass classification.
 One of the advantages of ordinal regression models is that for linear decision functions, the learning only requires the estimation of p + k - 1 parameters versus e.g. $p \times (k - 1)$ in the case of one-vs-all multiclass classification, where p is the dimensionality of the dataset and k is the number of classes.
-It is possible that these methods have
+It is possible that these methods have applications for the estimation of multiclass classification rules in very high-dimensional settings, although its usefulness still needs to be determined.

-1We recall that (although in a degenerate sense), the 0-1 loss does verify the V-shape property. applications for the estimation of multiclass classification rules in very highdimensional settings, although its usefulness still needs to be determined.
+1 We recall that (although in a degenerate sense), the 0-1 loss does verify the V-shape property.